Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Class Creation

 \subsection{Data Type}

-Within the scope of anonymization, we use the expression dataset (free translation for datasets) to designate the structures containing rows and columns of data, also called tables, spreadsheets, or tabular data.
+Within the scope of anonymization, we use the datasets to designate the structures containing rows and columns of data, also called tables, spreadsheets, or tabular data.
 We will call all columns variables, also called covariates or features.
 In order to understand the types of data in a hospital record, we classified the types of data into subclasses to represent different topics.

 \begin{itemize} \item Nature: Qualitative (ordinal and nominal), Quantitative (discrete and continuous).
 (YADAV, 2019) \item Structure: Structured, semi-structured, unstructured, raw.
 (KIMBALL, 2011) \item Computation: int, float, char (C++ language examples) (IBM, 1993). \item Metadata: Taxonomy (labels) and dictionaries.
 (CHUTE, 2010) \item Dataset Digital Format: Plaintext (UTF-8, ISO-9071 and others), Proprietary, Encrypted.
-(IBM, 1993) \item Localization: Portuguese-BR, English-USA and others, defines the language, time zone and reference values that may vary depending on the location.
-(IBM, 1993)\end{itemize} Having presented the types of data that can be used, we can now classify a variable according to its perspective for anonymization and which we will call attribute types.
+(IBM, 1993) \item Localization: Portuguese-BR, English-USA, and others define the language, time zone, and reference values that may vary depending on the location.
+(IBM, 1993)\end{itemize} Having presented the data types that can be used, we can now classify a variable according to its perspective for anonymization, which we will call attribute types.